FranklyNathan/SpeedyEmerald/README.md

 ## Shop Inventories
 - **Evolution Items:** Evolution items like the Dawn Stone and Razor Fang are available at the Lavaridge Herb Shop and Lilycove Department store.
 - **Mega Stones:** Mega Stones are now available at the Slateport outdoor market and Ever Grande City.
-- **Gems:** Type-boosting Gems are also available at Ever Grande City.

 <!-- END CONTENT -->